SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

 In order to adapt FixMatch to the segmentation task, we make a seemingly small but critical first contribution by changing the augmentation paths in SegMatch.
 For classification tasks, networks are expected to be invariant with respect to all types of augmentation within a certain range tailored to the specific requirements of the task.
 In contrast, for segmentation tasks, networks are expected to be invariant with respect to photometric transformations (\eg contrast, brightness, hue changes) but equivariant with respect to spatial transformations (\eg rotations, translations, flips).
 In SegMatch, spatial transformations that are used as augmentations are inverted after the network prediction.

 Our second and main contribution to SegMatch lies in the inclusion of a learned strong augmentation strategy.
 Promoting prediction consistency between the weakly augmented and strongly augmented branches is what helps FixMatch and SegMatch learn from unlabelled data and generalise better.
-Yet, there is no guarantee that the fixed, hand-crafted set of strong augmentation types suggested in \cite{sohn2020fixmatch} is optimal.
+Yet, there is no guarantee that the fixed, hand-crafted set of strong augmentation types suggested in previous work~\cite{sohn2020fixmatch} is optimal.
 In fact, once the network learns to be sufficiently invariant/equivariant with respect to the fixed set of augmentation, the information learned from the unlabelled data would have saturated.
 In order to guide the model to learn continuously as the training progresses, we introduce an adversarial augmentation scheme to generate strongly augmented data.
 We rely on the established iterative fast gradient sign method (I-FGSM)~\cite{kurakin2018adversarial} and integrate it into our training loop to dynamically adapt the strong augmentation as we learn from the data.

-We conduct extensive experiments on both the \robustmis \cite{ross2020robust} and \ndovis datasets \cite{allan20192017}.
+We conduct extensive experiments on the \robustmis \cite{ross2020robust} and \ndovis \cite{allan20192017} datasets for binary segmentation tasks, as well as on the CholecInstanceSeg\cite{alabi2024cholecinstancesegtoolinstancesegmentation} dataset for multi-class segmentation task.
 Our study demonstrated that using a ratio of 1:9 or 3:7 of labelled data to unlabelled data within a dataset allowed our model to achieve a considerably higher mean Dice score compared to state-of-the-art semi-supervised methods.
-Our method shows a significant improvement in surgical instrument segmentation compared to existing fully supervised methods by utilizing a selective set of 17K unlabelled images available in the \robustmis dataset in addition to the annotated subset which most competing methods have exploited.
+Our method shows a significant improvement in surgical instrument segmentation compared to existing fully-supervised methods by utilizing a set of 17K unlabelled images available in the \robustmis dataset in addition to the annotated subset which most competing methods have exploited.